kubernetes-sigs/cluster-api/docs/proposals/20250513-propogate-taints.md

 The Kubernetes scheduler uses taints rather than `Conditions` to decide when to evict workloads.
 Updating these in place could then evict workloads unintentionally, or disrupt other systems that rely on taints being present.

-This risk can be mitigated by ensuring Cluster API only modifies taints that it owns on nodes, as decribed in the above.
+This risk can be mitigated by ensuring Cluster API only modifies taints that it owns on nodes, as described above.

 ## Alternatives

 ### Continuous reconciliation

-Deciding whether or not to reconcile taint changes continuously has been a challenge for the Cluster API.
+Deciding whether to reconcile taint changes continuously has been a challenge for the Cluster API.
 Historically, the v1alpha1 API included a `Machine.Taints` field.
 However, since this field was mostly used in cluster bootstrapping, it was later extracted into bootstrap provider implementations.
 There is no standard API in bootstrap provider's though for taints.